 KTP projects strengthen the relationship between the academic and the business community, providing opportunities for ongoing collaboration.

-Businesses and organisations from the full range of sectors and sizes are eligible to participate in KTP, as are public funded organisations, charities and businesses from the not for profit sector.
+Businesses and organisations from the full range of sectors and sizes are eligible to participate in KTP, as are charities and businesses from the not for profit sector.

 All businesses must be financially viable and committed to strategic change.
 A KTP is expected to deliver a step change in the organisation’s capability and performance.